uccser/cs-unplugged/docs/source/developer/translation.rst

 Translation Principles
 =============================================================================

-The following principles were used to guide the design of a translation system for CS Unplugged\:.
+The following principles were used to guide the design of a translation system for CS Unplugged:

 1. Translations should be 'first class citizens' - they should exist as independent entities from the source content, and be coupled as loosely as possible to it.
 2. Translated content should remain accessible even if the source material changes, and an updated translation is not yet available.